 The Alliance of Telecommunications Terminal Equipment Manufacturers (VTKE) is convinced that free choice of terminal equipment is a success story.
 Therefore, in the opinion of our Alliance, a consistent implementation or restoration of terminal freedom is required for all access technologies.

-24 July 2019: Survey: 80 percent of users reject obligatory routers - consumers value independence
+24 July 2019 (DE): Survey: 80 percent of users reject obligatory routers - consumers value independence

 The Alliance of Telecommunications Terminal Equipment Manufacturers (VTKE) can look back very positively on three years of freedom of choice when it comes to terminal equipment.
 For many users, freedom of choice at internet connections is very important and they therefore decide to purchase a device in store or online.
 The free choice of terminal equipment is thus proving to be a successful model.

 A recent study* underlines the importance of freedom of choice of terminal equipment for users: Around 80 percent of those surveyed said that having the option of using their own terminal device is important to them.
 This enables them to choose a product that best meets their actual needs when it comes to performance, functionality and safety.